 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (950 versus 650) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.